Reading: Psalm 59

 David made good his escape, while Michal put an idol in his bed to deceive the men who were sent to kill David.
 Undoubtedly, this deception bought David some precious time as he fled.
 It is within this context that David makes this double plea for deliverance, “Deliver me from my enemies, O God; be my fortress against those who are attacking me.
 Deliver me from evildoers and save me from those who are after my blood.”

 Saul’s murderous attack was demonically inspired.
 See 1 Samuel 19:9.
 Christian believers today should not assume they are immune from demonic attack.
-After all, this is the week when we commemorate our Savior’s betrayal and death by a demon possessed Judas.
+Even our Savior was betrayed and rejected by a demon possessed Judas.
 Peter gives us this warning, “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
 Fortunately, we have a fortress.
 God is that secure fortress to whom we can flee in our time of need.
 Hallelujah!

 Response: LORD God, when I am under attack, you are my help and defender.
 I run to you.
 Surround me and protect me by the blood of Christ.
 Amen.